 Nicole Whippy: Acting for Stage and Screen Tutor

 Nicole has been a passionate force in the industry for over 25 years, working extensively as an actor, director, and acting tutor on stage and screen.
-With seven years of experience teaching both adults and children, she brings a wealth of knowledge to every class and project she leads.
-Her career highlights include starring roles in iconic productions like the BBC Christmas Special Arthur Conan Doyle's The Lost World, playing Kasey on Outrageous Fortune, and portraying Michelle on Nothing Trivial, a role that earned her TV Guide Best Actress nominations two years in a row.
+With over a decade of experience teaching both adults and children, she brings a wealth of knowledge to every class and project she leads.

 Nicole’s talents extend behind the camera as well.
 She was a writer and director for the acclaimed feature film Vai, produced by the team behind Waru, and she directed the popular TVNZ tween series The Feijoa Club.
 In 2024, Nicole was selected as one of five female filmmakers for the DEGNZ Emerging Female Filmmakers Incubator